casualc0der/casualc0der/README.md

 #### I am a London based developer excited to be looking for a new oppurtunity

-* Current stack is Gatsby, React and JS
+* Current stack is Gatsby, React and JS for static sites

-* Previously worked with Ruby / ROR
+* Ruby / ROR for everything else!